Shropshire Way Festival of Walks 16-24th September 2023

 Landslip at Benthall Woods : check Stage 8 for details

-Owing to work on the Montgomery Canal there will be temporary diversions at various points on the towpath from November 2022 ongoing in to 2023.
+Owing to work on the Montgomery Canal there will be temporary diversions at various points on the towpath from November 2022 ongoing until further notice.
 Check stage 13 for the latest news.

 The Path